ray-di/ext-rayaop/README.md

 To configure the greeting, add the following to your php.ini:

 ```
-helloworld.greeting = "Your custom greeting!"
+rayaop.greeting = "Your custom greeting!"
 ```

 ## Build script